Pycnochromis acares

-Pycnochromis acares is a species of damselfish native to the Pacific Ocean.
+Pycnochromis acares is a species of damselfish that is native to the Pacific Ocean.

 Distribution and habitat

-They are found in reefs and sometimes lagoons throughout the Pacific Ocean.
-It ranges from the Japan to Hawaii, Vanuatu, and the Austral Islands.
+They are commonly found within reefs and sometimes lagoons throughout the Pacific Ocean.
+Their distribution ranges from Japan to Hawaii, Vanuatu, and the Austral Islands.
 People encounter them at depths of 2 m to 37 m.

 Description

 Adults of this species can grow up to a maximum size of up to 4 cm.
-They are white with a yellow blotch that extends from the eye to the pectoral fin.
+They exhibit white with a yellow blotch that extends from the eye to the pectoral fin.
 Its dorsal and caudal fins are yellow.

 Ecology

 Diet

 Pycnochromis acares is an omnivorous species of fish.

 Behavior

 This species of damselfish occurs in big to small aggregations above coral heads or rubble.

 In the aquarium

 In the aquarium trade, this species of fish is uncommon.